 In year two, there is one core module Individual Professional Growth and one or two modules modules are chosen in accordance with your field of practice (adult, child, mental health or learning disability).
 Each module has explicit theoretical and clinical learning outcomes and will be supported by specific module documentation outlined in a week by week timetable of activities.
 This will be a live document; one that demands documentary evidence and engagement with the clinical mentor in planning clinical activities and theoretical work, evaluating progress and final assessment.

 You will be required to attend a minimum of eight study days over the duration of the course.
 While each module will be supported through study days the majority of the work will be managed by you with the support of academic staff and clinical mentors.

-You will be assigned a clinical mentor from a local Health Board/Trust, a personal tutor and academic supervisor.
+You will be assigned a clinical mentor from a local Health Board/Trust/employing organisation, as well as a personal tutor and academic supervisor.